fivetentaylor/fql/README.md

 FQL is intended to be infinitely extensible making it easy to create any new function matching one of the above signatures

+In traditional SQL an agg function (like sum, min, max, avg) could operate over rows, columns, or columns of groups...
+I think that's it.

+Numpy can go arbitarily deep with its grouping/dimensions, but do we want or need this?
+Even if our model allowed for that level of flexibility it'd likely never be used but for numerical applications, and dealing with axis is kinda confusing for most people

 ```
 f(*Collections, *args) -> Collection